Benchmarking Deep Learning and Statistical Target Detection Methods for PFM-1 Landmine Detection in UAV Hyperspectral Imagery: Methodology

 For an unbiased comparison between all classical algorithms and the proposed neural network, all methods were evaluated in the \textit{Test Region}.
 In both \textit{Full Region} and \textit{PFM-1 Region}, the classical algorithms were assessed for their behavior in large-scale scenarios involving millions of pixels.

-Seven locations containing partially or fully visible PFM-1 mines were manually annotated in ENVI to generate a binary ground truth mask (1 for target, 0 for background) resulting in 248 target pixels, using georeferenced hyperspectral and high-resolution RGB imagery for improved accuracy.
+Seven locations containing partially or fully visible PFM-1 mines were manually annotated in ENVI\textsuperscript{\textregistered} \cite{ENVI} \footnote{ENVI\textsuperscript{\textregistered} is a registered trademark of NV5 Global, Inc.} to generate a binary ground truth mask (1 for target, 0 for background).
+This resulted in 248 target pixels, using georeferenced hyperspectral and high-resolution RGB imagery for improved accuracy.